 Read this summary to understand what is meant by Psychosocial Risk and Hazards and how their impact can be substantially reduced with the correct systems of work, approaches, frameworks and policies and processes in place.

-How is our training delivered?
+How are our tailored workshops delivered?

 We are excited to be able to offer in-person workshops again.
 Cutty will come to you to deliver the training to your teams at a location of your choice.
 Safety is important to us, so we ask that all face-to-face workshops comply with any current COVID-19 regulations.